-[Investigation] Ukraine journalist-murder case goes international
+[Investigation] Ukraine's journalist murder case goes international

 "I was taken to Zaitsev when I was in the KGB jail on Christmas night 2011," Sannikov said.

 "He [Zaitsev] spoke in a low voice.
 This was the style of party functionaries in Soviet times.
-They inflated their importance this way, forcing the interlocutor to strain his hearing to try to make sense of the indistinct muttering of some puffed-up turkey.
+They inflated their importance this way, forcing the interlocutor to strain their hearing to try to make sense of the indistinct muttering of some puffed-up turkey.
 Zaitsev spoke softly, with a moustache.
 He looked mainly at the table, occasionally casting a glance at me, which, apparently, was meant to look shrewd.
 He smoked," Sannikov said.

+"It turns out that not only manuscripts don't burn.
+Oral statements are also stored somewhere in the cosmic ether, in order to become evidence at the right time," he said.